prerna1818/interactive-excel-dashboard/README.md

   -Open pop-up stores, regional warehouses, or special promotions targeting festivals in these areas.

 3. The adult age group is max contributing and buys the most products.
-- Strategy:
+- Strategy

-   - Focus marketing on adults’ needs (career, family, lifestyle, utility products).
+   -Focus marketing on adults’ needs (career, family, lifestyle, utility products).

    -Offer EMI options, value packs, and combo deals that suit working professionals.

    -Use social media channels (LinkedIn, Instagram, Facebook) where adult buyers are more active.

 4. The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.
-- Strategy:
+- Strategy

-   - Strengthen product visibility with ads, sponsored listings, and deals on these platforms.
+   -Strengthen product visibility with ads, sponsored listings, and deals on these platforms.

    -Study reviews & ratings there to identify customer pain points and improve products.

    -Partner with these platforms for seasonal campaigns like Big Billion Days or Great Indian Festival.

 5. More than 90% of the products delivered.
-- Strategy:
+- Strategy

    -Highlight high fulfillment rate in marketing to build trust. (“9/10 customers get on-time delivery”).

    -Use this as leverage to gain “preferred seller” or “fulfilled by” tags on marketplaces.